Tupi people: European colonization

-Upon discovering the existence of the Tupi people, it was assumed by Portuguese settlers that they lacked any sort of religion, a belief that began the process of assimilating the Tupi to Christianity.
-The settlers began erecting villages for the Tupi, known as aldeias, with the intention of more disciplined religious conversion and institutionalization of European customs.
-Aside from being assimilated, the Tupi were found to be of use to the Portuguese, who required laborers for cultivating and shipping their exports.
-This use in harvesting resources led to their eventual enslavement and in turn, the spread of fatal European diseases on the plantations they worked at.
+Upon discovering the existence of the Tupi people, Portuguese settlers assumed that they lacked any sort of religion, a belief that began the process of assimilating the Tupi to Christianity.
+The settlers began erecting villages for the Tupi, known as aldeias, with the intention of more disciplined religious conversion and institutionalization of European customs..
+The Portuguese settlers also considered the Tupi useful as laborers for cultivating and shipping exports and eventually enslaved the Tupi.
+In turn, fatal European diseases spread on the plantations at which the Tupi worked.
 This combination of factors nearly led to their complete annihilation, with the exception of a few isolated communities.
 The remnants of these tribes are today confined to indigenous territories or acculturated to some degree into the dominant society.

+Religion

+As Eduardo Navarro explains in his Dicionário de Tupi Antigo (2013), the different Tupi peoples believed they descended from a mythological character called Tupi.
+Because of this, many Tupi tribes had ethnonyms that began with "tupi", such as the Tupinambá, the Tupiniquim, the Tupiguaé and the Tupiminó.
+However, the main cult among the Tupi who inhabited the coast of Brazil in the 16th century was not that of Tupi, but that of Jurupari.
+Tupã, the thunder, was not actually a god, but rather a manifestation of the god Nhanderuvuçu.
+Precisely because Tupã did not have his own rite, the Catholic priests who sought to spread Christianity among the Indians chose Tupã as a symbol for the Christian god, in order to facilitate the understanding of Christianity by the Indians, grafting Christian principles onto the figure of Tupã.
+At the same time, they associated Jurupari with the Christian devil, in order to discourage his worship among the Tupi Indians.